-CHAPTER 16.33 - PUBLIC VIEW,-&OPEN SPACE PROTECTION AND HISTORIC SITES AND STRUCTURES and water policies, which are not noted in the title.
-Suggest removing them in lieu of the updated policies of Camas
+CHAPTER 16.33 - PUBLIC VIEW, & OPEN SPACE PROTECTION AND HISTORIC SITES AND STRUCTURES

-16.33.010 - PUBLIC VIEW,-&OPEN SPACE PROTECTION POLICIESAND HISTORIC SITES AND STRUCTURES.
+16.33.010 - PUBLIC VIEW, & OPEN SPACE PROTECTION POLICIESAND HISTORIC SITES AND STRUCTURES.

-Camas has a magnificent natural setting of greenery, mountains, and water; visual amenities and opportunities are an integral part of the city's environmental quality.
-Commented [SF16]: This chapter is almost entirely policies and no regulation.
-It also contains transportation

-- The city has developed particular sites for the public's enjoyment of views of mountains, water, open space networks and skyline and has many scenic routes and other public places where such views enhance one's experience. - 3.
-Obstruction of public views or open space networks may occur when a proposed structure is located in close proximity to the street property line, when development occurs on lots situated at the foot of a street that terminates or changes direction because of a shift in the street grid pattern, when buildings are built on a ridge line, or when development along a street creates a continuous wall separating the street from the view. - 4.
-As part of the city's character, it is important to preserve sites and structures which reflect significant elements of the city's historic heritage and to designate and regulate such sites and structures as historic landmarks. - Adopted land use regulations attempt to protect private views through height and bulk controls and other zoning regulations but it is impractical to protect private views through project-specific review.
+- 1. Camas has a magnificent natural setting of greenery, mountains, and water; visual amenities and opportunities are an integral part of the city's environmental quality. - 2.
+The city has developed particular sites for the public's enjoyment of views of mountains, water, open space networks and skyline and has many scenic routes and other public places where such views enhance one's experience. - Obstruction of public views or open space networks may occur when a proposed structure is located in close proximity to the street property line, when development occurs on lots situated at the foot of a street that terminates or changes direction because of a shift in the street grid pattern, when buildings are built on a ridge line, or when development along a street creates a continuous wall separating the street from the view.

-- 1. It is the city's policy to protect public views of the following significant natural and human-made features as viewed from public rights of way, public open spaces and water bodies, public trails and parks, or land that is planned for inclusion in the Open Space Network as identified in the City of Camas Park, Recreation and Open Space Comprehensive Plan (as currently adopted): - a) Mount Hood; and major bodies of water including - b) tThe Columbia River,: - c) Lacamas Lake; and - d) the The Washougal River ...; and - e) The natural backdrop of Lacamas Lake and the Washougal River.
+- 4. As part of the city's character, it is important to preserve sites and structures which reflect significant elements of the city's historic heritage and to designate and regulate such sites and structures as historic landmarks. - Adopted land use regulations attempt to protect private views through height and bulk controls and other zoning regulations but it is impractical to protect private views through project-specific review. - B. Policies. - It is the city's policy to protect public views of the following significant natural and human-made features as viewed from public rights of way, public open spaces and water bodies, public trails and parks, or land that is planned for inclusion in the Open Space Network as identified in the City of Camas Park, Recreation and Open Space Comprehensive Plan (as currently adopted): - a) Mount Hood; and major bodies of water including - b) the Columbia River, - c)Lacamas Lake; and - d) the The Washougal River .; and e) The natural backdrop of Lacamas Lake and the Washougal River.